veeragoni/cdktf-provider-oci/README.npm.md

 }
 ```

-2. Generate the provider bindings:
+### Step 2: Generate the OCI provider bindings

+Run the following command in your project:

 ```bash
 cdktf get
 ```

-This will create a `.gen/providers/oci/` directory with all the OCI resources.
+This will generate the OCI provider bindings in:
+- TypeScript: `.gen/providers/oci/` directory
+- Python: `imports/oci/` directory

-## Quick Start
+## Usage Examples

-### TypeScript Example
+### TypeScript

 ```typescript
 import { Construct } from 'constructs';
 import { App, TerraformStack } from 'cdktf';